Boyuk Shor Highway: Technical specifications of the road

-4 lanes of 8-12 lanes road are the express roads and they provide direct movement of the vehicles to the airport.
-In order to provide more convenient movement of vehicles in the area of settlements 12 lanes road from Boyukshor roundabout to Sabunchu roundabout and 8 lanes road from Sabunchu roundabout to the Airport were constructed.
+4 lanes of the 8-12-lane road are the express roads, and they provide direct movement of the vehicles to the airport.
+In order to provide more convenient movement of vehicles in the area of settlements, 12-lane road from Boyukshor roundabout to Sabunchu roundabout and the 8-lane road from Sabunchu roundabout to the airport were constructed.
 The length of the road is 12,2 km.